Join Waterloo Fire Rescue

 Waterloo Fire Rescue people and locations

-Our team has more than 125 people employed and responds to more than 8500 calls a year.
+We employ a team of over 125 people and respond to more than 8500 calls each year.
 Learn more about our fire services locations.

 How Waterloo Fire Rescue supports the community